Guide Project Book Picks

 Vichy’s Art - I loved so much of the art here, and I’m horrible with decisions.
 I got the desk calendar so I’d never have to pick just one.
 I love seeing it on my desk every day; it just brightens everything up.

 Grace Place Art - I love her art!!
 Last year, we bought gift tags to add to all of our gifts.
-So you can imagine my excitement when I found out this year they were offering wrapping paper.
+So you can imagine my excitement when I found out they were also offering wrapping paper.
 I picked that up fast!

 Jack’s Cheesecake - Jack is pretty popular around here.
 And there’s a reason why - his cheesecake is GOOD.
-(Again, got the rating of approval by our 11-year-old: “bussin’”) It’s so good, I picked up a variety of their minis to add to our Thanksgiving dessert table this year, and they were a hit.
+It’s so good, I picked up a variety of their minis to add to our Thanksgiving dessert table last year, and they were a hit.

 Love.Craft.Athens - It’s become a tradition for us to get something when they appear at AthFest every year.
 The first year, we got a cool magnet, and last year, I got some funky kitchen towels.
 One of a kind - AND they mean something.